 - Carefully Whisk In The Cream.
 Remove from the heat, and immediately whisk in the cream.
 The cream will stop the cooking process but will immediately bubble and steam.
 Whisk quickly and watch out for splatters!
 Whisk until it’s smooth.

 - Stir In Butter, Vanilla & Salt.
 Add in the butter, vanilla, and salt and whisk until smooth and uniform.

 - Cool & Store.
-Pour the caramel sauce into a heat-proof airtight container or jar and store in the refrigerator up to 2 weeks.
+Let caramel sauce cool a bit, then pour into a heat-proof airtight container or jar and store in the fridge up to 2 weeks.

 10+ Delicious Ways To use Caramel Sauce:

 - Brownies – caramel brownies, turtle brownies, brownie sundaes…yes please!

 - Pie – it’s amazing on apple pie, pear pie, and drizzling on slices of banoffee pie

 - Ice Cream – Pour a little caramel sauce on your favorite scoop of ice cream.
 Vanilla ice cream, chocolate, brownie, salted caramel, snickerdoodle…so many flavors!
 Or swirl it right into homemade ice cream!